FREQUENTLY ASKED QUESTIONS

 You can book your outward crossing on one ferry and your return crossing on the other ferry or you can book one ferry for both crossings.
 You are required to book both your outward and return sailings at time of booking to ensure availability on both crossings.
 If you wish to change either of your pre-booked sailing times before you travel then you can contact the Booking Office for availability.
 If you wish to change your return sailing from Rathlin once you are there then please contact the Booking Office to check availability before your booked sailing departs.
 Please note that at peak times it may not be possible to change your sailing due to limited availability.

 The Spirit of Rathlin (SOR) has three toilets on the lower deck, one of which has disabled access.
 There is one toilet on the middle deck and there are no toilet facilities on the upper deck.
-There is a water fountain located in the lower deck passenger saloon and there are no snack facilities but you are welcome to bring your own and consume onboard.
 There are timetables, Rathlin Walks brochures and convenience bags on the lower deck.

 The Rathlin Express (RE) has one toilet on the lower deck with disabled access.
 There are no toilet facilities on the upper deck.
 There are no drink or snack facilities but you are welcome to bring your own and consume onboard.
 There are timetables, Rathlin Walks brochures and convenience bags on the lower level.